eam-00/Linux-Notes/Docker/docker-index.md

         docker image prune

-Dangling Images: Images w/o tags & images that are not referenced by any container.
+**Dangling Images**: Images without tags & images that are not referenced by any container.

 ## Kubernetes Networking Model